Explanations¶

 </body>

-Integrate with CDN¶
+Integrate with CDN

-is to load JavaScript and CSS bundles from CDN.
+An alternative to using npm is to load JavaScript and CSS bundles from CDN.

-You can simply add the corresponding links in the script
+You can simply add the corresponding links in the script and link tags in your HTML, as shown in the following example:

-<script defer="defer" src="https://unpkg.com/@konfuzio/[email protected]/dist/js/chunk-vendors.js"></script>
+<script defer="defer" src="https://unpkg.com/@konfuzio/document-validation-ui@latest/dist/js/chunk-vendors.js"></script>

-<script defer="defer" src="https://unpkg.com/@konfuzio/[email protected]/dist/js/app.js"></script>
+<script defer="defer" src="https://unpkg.com/@konfuzio/document-validation-ui@latest/dist/js/app.js"></script>

-<link href="https://unpkg.com/@konfuzio/[email protected]/dist/css/chunk-vendors.css" rel="stylesheet">
+<link href="https://unpkg.com/@konfuzio/document-validation-ui@latest/dist/css/chunk-vendors.css" rel="stylesheet">

-<link href="https://unpkg.com/@konfuzio/[email protected]/dist/css/app.css" rel="stylesheet">
+<link href="https://unpkg.com/@konfuzio/document-validation-ui@latest/dist/css/app.css" rel="stylesheet">

 <div id="app" style="height: 100vh">